Tom Brady: Overview

-Brady maintained the Patriots' status as perennial postseason contenders throughout his tenure, although they did not win another Super Bowl until a decade after their third.
-His next two appearances both ended in upset defeats to the New York Giants; the first loss in 2007's Super Bowl XLII also prevented Brady and the Patriots from obtaining a perfect 19–0 season.
-Brady returned to dominant postseason form in 2014 when he led the Patriots to their fourth title in Super Bowl XLIX.
-This was followed by Brady making three consecutive Super Bowl appearances from 2016 to 2018, which secured New England's fifth and sixth titles in Super Bowl LI and Super Bowl LIII.

-When Brady signed with Tampa Bay in 2020, the team had not reached the postseason since 2007 and had not won a playoff game since 2002.
+When Brady signed with Tampa Bay in 2020, the team had not reached the postseason since 2007 or won a playoff game since 2002.
 Brady helped end both droughts en route to the Buccaneers winning Super Bowl LV.
-During the 2021 season, he set the season record for completions and led the league in passing yards and touchdowns.
-His passing yards during the season were also a career-high.
-In his final season, despite finishing with a losing record for the first time in his career, Brady broke his single-season completion record and set the season record for attempts.
+In 2021, he set the season record for completions and led the league in passing yards and touchdowns; his passing yards were a career-high.
+In his final season, despite finishing with a losing record for the first time, Brady broke his single-season completion record and set the season record for attempts.

 One of the NFL's most decorated and accomplished players, Brady is widely cited as the greatest quarterback of all time.
-He is likewise considered one of NFL's greatest players of all time and one of the greatest athletes in sports history.
+He is considered one of NFL's greatest players of all time and one of the greatest athletes in sports history.